 With more brands than ever across a plethora of industries using social advertising, the cost of paid ads is increasing, and this means that for recruitment marketers with little experience in this area any mistakes made due to its steep learning curve will prove to be far costlier than they would have just a few years ago.
 In fact, research from Ad Stage, an official Facebook partner, found that CPMs – the cost of a thousand ad impressions on the platform – was up 122% year-on-year in January 2018.
 With this in mind, it is wise to get in touch with a social media expert to provide you with the support your business needs.

-Social Media Executive for BlueSky PR – The specialists in PR and communications for the recruitment and talent management arena.
+Social Media Account Manager for BlueSky PR – The specialists in PR and communications for the recruitment and talent management arena.